-When Saif Ali Khan Had To 'Earn Back' Pataudi Palace!
+When Saif Ali Khan Had To 'Earn Back' The Pataudi Palace!

 Despite belonging to a royal lineage, Saif Ali Khan had to face some ups and downs in life where he had to fight to take back his royalty.
 Recently in an interview, the 'Lal Kaptaan' actor revealed that he had to earn back his Pataudi Palace after it was rented to a hotel chain post the death of his father Mansur Ali Khan Pataudi.